Last Updated on 29th September 2022 by Sophie Nadeau

-Situated under an imposing tower in the very heart of Old Town Square, the Prague Astronomical Clock looks like something out of a fairytale.
-All golden hands, mechanical movements, and starry façades, the myths and legends surrounding the construction of this Prague clock are straight out of a storybook.
+Situated under an imposing tower in the very heart of Old Town Square, the Prague Astronomical Clock looks like something plucked straight out of a fairytale.
+All golden hands, mechanical movements, and starry façades, the myths and legends surrounding the construction of this Prague clock are like something out of a storybook.
 Here’s a quick history of the oldest still functioning astronomical clock (or Orloj as it is known in Czechia) in the world, as well as tips on how to visit!

 A brief history of the Astronomical Clock in the Czech Republic